• Eight “Special Treat” Calligraphy Supplies

 You really only need a couple of basic supplies to create calligraphy … but once you’ve mastered using those calligraphy supplies, why not branch out and try new tools?
-In this article, you’ll learn about seven fabulous calligraphy supplies that go beyond the basics.
-Rest assured that next time someone asks, “What do you want…
+In this article, you’ll learn about eight fabulous calligraphy supplies that go beyond the basics.

-The core supplies that you need for pointed pen calligraphy are very basic: a pen, a nib, ink, and paper.
-After you master calligraphy with those four tools, though, you might want to switch things up by collecting some “special treat” supplies!
-In this list, you’ll find seven items that have helped me to up-level my calligraphy.
-I know that you’ll love some of these indulgences, too — and you’ve got enough time to tell Santa all about them. 🎅
+The core supplies that you need for pointed pen calligraphy are basic: a pen, a nib, ink, and paper.
+After you master calligraphy with those four tools, though, it’s fun to switch things up by collecting some “special treat” supplies!
+In this list, you’ll find eight indulgences that will help you to up-level your calligraphy creations.

 1. A Quality Light Box

 A nice light box is useful for calligraphy because you can use it to shine guidelines up through light-colored papers.
-You can also rely on it for sketchbooking (see how I use a light box for sketchbooking here) or making projects like illustrated maps.
-I have used my light box about 3x/week since 2015, and I’m amazed at how much easier it makes my creative life!
-The light box I use — the Artograph 930 — is a hefty investment at around $160, but it’s one that will last you for years to come.
+Among other things, you can also rely on it for making illuminated letters, sketchbooking, and making projects like illustrated maps.
+I have used my light box about 3x/week since 2015, and I’m amazed at how much easier it makes my creation sessions!
+The light box I use — the Artograph 930 (affiliate link) — is a hefty investment at around $120, but it’s one that will last you for years to come.

 Writing on a Light Box | The Postman's Knock

 You can use calligraphy to write on handmade paper to produce a swoon-worthy piece.
-There’s something about a deckled edge and rustic textured paper that is hard to resist!
+There’s something about a deckled edge and rustic textured paper that is hard to resist.
 That said, you have to buy the right handmade paper.
 Many handmade papers are too fibrous to comfortably or successfully write on.
-The best dip pen-friendly handmade paper that I’ve found is made by Indian Cotton Paper Co.
-I wouldn’t call it a beginner’s dream, but the intermediate calligrapher will be pleased at how smooth and easy it is to write on compared to other handmade papers!
+The best pointed pen-friendly handmade paper that I’ve found is made by Indian Cotton Paper Co.
+I wouldn’t call it a beginner’s dream, but the intermediate calligrapher will be pleased at how smooth and easy it is to write on compared to other handmade papers.

 You can purchase handmade paper sheets or envelopes at Indian Cotton Paper Co.

-One of the biggest perks of being able to use a dip pen?
-You can write in vivid white letters on dark papers.
-At $10 per bottle, white ink isn’t cheap, but the bottle lasts a very long time.
-Be sure to buy a white mechanical pencil, too, to make drafts and calligraphy guidelines!
+One of the biggest perks of being able to write with a pointed pen?
+You can create vivid white letters on dark papers.
+At $10-ish per bottle, white ink isn’t cheap, but the bottle lasts a very long time.
+Be sure to get a white mechanical pencil, too, to make drafts and calligraphy guidelines!

 Flourished Swan Envelope